 Self directed learning plays a very important role in physician training.
 We believe that residents who apply themselves to self directed learning practices develop educational practices that prove invaluable throughout training as well as during their career as a physician.
 The Program fosters self directed learning elements into all assigned curriculum activities and provides multiple resources to allow motivated residents to engage themselves in educational activities.
 The amount of self directed learning engagement we expect from residents increases along with the PGY levels.

 The PGY 1 intern creates a reading schedule for the year, prepares themselves for conferences and rotations by taking advantage of their SCORE membership reading journals and book chapters online, following modules on relevant topics, and taking practice quizzes.

 The PGY 2 resident begins to develop their research skills, increase their understanding of health care systems and learn the practice of quality improvement in the development of their outcomes project.
-They prepare themselves for a more senior role by taking advantage of the assigned SCORE modules and their Discourse LLC membership, reviewing and making clinical decisions on patient care scenarios available in this online clinical management simulation program.
+They prepare themselves for a more senior role by taking advantage of the assigned SCORE modules.
 They build upon their reading schedule developed as an intern.

 The PGY 3 resident independently seeks out and works on additional clinical research opportunities above their assigned outcomes project.
 They utilize all resources available in SCORE to prepare for conferences and rotations.
 They continue to build their reading schedule and help provide leadership in the running of busy surgical services.